srp98/Collaborative-Filetering-based-Recommender-System-using-LR-Embeddings/README.md

 ## References

-This video from Stanford Machine Learning course explains the idea behind the methody employed in this notebook.
+This video from Stanford Machine Learning course explains the idea behind the methodology employed in this notebook.
 [Video](https://www.coursera.org/lecture/machine-learning/vectorization-low-rank-matrix-factorization-CEXN0)